puppetlabs/puppet-docs/source/puppet/4.9/resources_package_windows.markdown

 Any file path arguments within the `install_options` attribute (such as `INSTALLDIR`) should use backslashes, not forward slashes.
 Be sure to escape your backslashes appropriately.
 For more info, see [the page on handling Windows file paths.](./lang_windows_file_paths.html)

-It's a good idea to use the hash notation for file path arguments since they may contain spaces, for example:
+It's a good idea to use the hash notation for file path arguments since they might contain spaces, for example:

 ``` puppet
 install_options => [ { 'INSTALLDIR' => ${packagedir} } ]